Getting a Mortgage If You’re a Teacher

 Can supply teachers get a mortgage?

-There are many lenders out there who are willing to accept applications from supply teachers, but they come with varying degrees of small print.
-For example, the Loughborough Building Society can potentially accept this kind of income, but you must have evidence of working for the last six months with no more than a two week gap in employment.
+Many lenders are willing to accept applications from supply teachers, but they come with varying degrees of small print.
+For example, the Loughborough Building Society can potentially accept this kind of income, but you must have evidence of working for the last six months with no more than a two-week gap in employment.

-Family Building Society requires a proven track record of two years minimum, while Metro Bank would want to see three years worth of earnings.
-Because the benchmarks are so varied, it’s crucial to work with a broker in this circumstance, as they will know which lenders are most flexible in this area.
+Family Building Society requires a proven track record of at least two years, while Metro Bank would want to see three years’ earnings.
+Because the benchmarks vary, working with a broker in this circumstance is crucial, as they will know which lenders are most flexible in this area.

 What if you’re newly qualified?

 Your broker will be able to point you in the right direction of lenders who will be more flexible here.
-Some lenders will be stringent about a proven track record in employment or a sizeable deposit behind you, while others will take your prospects into account.
+Some lenders will be stringent about a proven track record in employment or a sizeable deposit behind you, while others will consider your prospects.

 Speak to a broker experienced in mortgages for teachers